What’s the difference between a sole trader/Limited Company?

 We can support your business no matter what stage you are at.
 Whether you are pre-start/post-start we can offer you various workshops and can provide one to one mentoring.

 What business support is available?

-I live outside the North East; can I receive support?
+I live outside Teesside/ North Yorkshire; can I receive support?

 How much do you charge?

-We charge £40 per hour for one to one mentoring and non accredited commercial workshops from £79 + VAT per day.
+We charge £60+ VAT per hour for one to one mentoring and non accredited commercial workshops from £75 + VAT for half a day, £140 + VAT for a full day.